- 2-lb. maul

 Overlap mesh layers at least 6 in. and join them by either twisting cut ends around the next sheet or wrapping wires on each 6-in. square.

 Order the concrete a few days ahead.
 If rain threatens, you can usually cancel up to two hours before delivery.
-Although dispatchers are quite helpful, you should at least know the basics before you call:
+Although dispatchers are quite helpful in helping you determine concrete walkway cost, you should at least know the basics before you call:

 - Calculate the right volume.
 Concrete is always ordered in cubic yards.
 First figure out the cubic footage, then convert to yards by dividing by 27.
 Here's how: Multiply the length of your sidewalk times the width times the depth (4 in. = .
 33 ft.) and divide the total by 27.
 Using our sidewalk as an example: 60 ft. (long) x 4 ft. (wide) x .33 ft. (deep) = 79.2 cu. ft. ÷ 27 = 2.93 cu. yds.
 Concrete is cheap and nothing's worse than coming up short (except rain).
 A good rule of thumb is to order an extra 5 percent rounded up to the next 1/4 yd. to handle spillage and uneven bases.